 Under Art's direction, the Fisher Cats have earned several distinctions throughout the baseball industry.
-Most recently, the Fisher Cats earned the Eastern League nomination for the 2012, 2013, and 2014 John H. Johnson President's Trophy, which recognizes the top organization in Minor League Baseball based on franchise stability, contributions to the community, and promotion of the baseball industry.
+Most recently, the Fisher Cats earned the Eastern League nomination for the 2012, 2013, 2014, and 2018 John H. Johnson President's Trophy, which recognizes the top organization in Minor League Baseball based on franchise stability, contributions to the community, and promotion of the baseball industry.

 In 2010, the club was honored with the prestigious Larry MacPhail Award as the nation's best in promotional effort and community involvement.
 In 2009 the club won Baseball America's Double-A Bob Freitas Award recognizing the Fisher Cats as the most outstanding franchise at the Double-A level for overall business operation and long-term success.

 Art has reproduced his blueprint for successful minor league baseball teams into a new book called 'Making It in the Minors'.
 It details the behind-the-scenes, often-untold stories about the business of baseball, from acquiring a franchise to developing marketing and branding strategies, and more.
 All proceeds from the book are being donated to Minor League Baseball Charities.